Corporate social responsibility: Cost-benefit analysis

 In competitive markets, the cost-benefit analysis of CSR initiatives can be examined using a resource-based view (RBV).
-According to Barney (1990), "formulation of the RBV, sustainable competitive advantage requires that resources be valuable (V), rare (R), inimitable (I) and non-substitutable (S)."
+According to Barney (1990), "formulation of the RBV, sustainable competitive advantage requires that resources be valuable (V), rare (R), inimitable (I) and non-substitutable (S)".
 A firm introducing a CSR-based strategy might only sustain high returns on their investment if their CSR-based strategy could not be copied (I).
-However, should competitors imitate such a strategy, that might increase overall social benefits?
+However, should competitors imitate such a strategy that might increase overall social benefits?
 Firms that choose CSR for strategic financial gain are also acting responsibly.

 RBV presumes that firms are bundles of heterogeneous resources and capabilities that are imperfectly mobile across firms.
 This imperfect mobility can produce competitive advantages for firms that acquire immobile resources.
 McWilliams and Siegel (2001) examined CSR activities and attributes as a differentiation strategy.
-They concluded that managers could determine the appropriate level of investment in CSR by conducting cost-benefit analysis in the same way that they analyze other investments.
-Reinhardt (1998) found that a firm engaging in a CSR-based strategy could only sustain an abnormal return if it could prevent competitors from imitating its strategy.
+They concluded that managers could determine the appropriate level of investment in CSR by conducting a cost-benefit analysis in the same way they analyze other investments.
+Reinhardt (1998) found that a firm engaging in a CSR-based strategy could only sustain an abnormal return if it could prevent competitors from imitating it.